eraevous/Cognitive-Scaffolding/purpose_files/core.embeddings.embedder.purpose.md

 - FAISS index is recreated on each run if dimensions mismatch.
 - Topic segmentation import is lazy to avoid circular dependencies with `semantic_chunk_text`.
+- Estimated OpenAI cost is checked via `BudgetTracker`; calls abort when the budget is exceeded.